 Regardless of employment, teens’ “skin in the game” shouldn’t be up for debate.
 Not only will we be living with the effects of long-term national policies on climate change, healthcare, immigration, and more, local policies are affecting us right now.
 Massachusetts ballot question 3, for example, which would remove gender as a protected class, was a critical issue for many teens, which is the age group most likely to be openly transgender, as reported by the Williams Institute.
 Moreover, those who supported the question often pointed to the potential dangers of allowing people into the “wrong” bathrooms because it would present danger to children.
 Shouldn’t those children have a say in that, then?

-The City of Boston recently initiated BuildBPS, a 10-year plan led by Mayor Marty Walsh to invest $1 billion into Boston Public Schools.
+The City of Boston recently initiated BuildBPS, a 10-year plan led by Mayor Marty Walsh to invest over $1 billion into Boston Public Schools.
 However, nobody currently enrolled in BPS had the chance to vote for our mayor, nor for any elected official who might have an impact on our education.